BoognishSaves/Ranter/README.md

 ## User Story:

 ### As a Ranter, I want to be able to register for a Ranter account so I can share or post my stories on a public page so that other Ranters may revel in my opinions and assertions.
 The ability to edit a Rant once it has been posted ensures you get out exactly what you want and can remove any regrettable post.
-Using this platform will keep Facebook, Twitter, and Instagram are free of negativity and preserve your rational disposition with my peers.
+Using this platform will keep Facebook, Twitter, and Instagram are free of negativity and preserve a rational disposition with my peers.

 ## Technology Used: